 While most of the book of Daniel is recorded prophecy for our time today, there are some passages that give us insight into Daniel himself and the task God set before him.
 Daniel 9 and 10 are good examples.
 Let’s consider Daniel and the spiritual war he waged against satanic forces.

-“In the first year of [Darius the king] I Daniel understood by books the number of the years, whereof the word of the Lord came to Jeremiah the prophet, that he would accomplish seventy years in the desolations of Jerusalem” (Daniel 9:2).
+“In the first year of his reign [Darius the king] I Daniel understood by books the number of the years, whereof the word of the Lord came to Jeremiah the prophet, that he would accomplish seventy years in the desolations of Jerusalem” (Daniel 9:2).
 Daniel understood by books.
 He studied hard and was brilliant because of it.
 God wants us to bear down like Daniel and understand what these prophecies are all about.
 That means putting in diligent, earnest study.
 God is making us study hard to really get it!